digitalyoshixi/zettelkasten/content/Misc/Project Idea Masterlist.md

 - [[Theory of Everything|Unified Theory of Everything]].
 Wikipedia but organized like a obsidian graph
 - [[Cell Learning Theory|Biological Computing]] physical [[Malware]], infects computers via airborne means
 - [[ePub]] reader
+- [[Anki]] but with voice recognition, and can directly see how close you are to the answer, autoflips aswell
 # Labs
 - [[Java Virtual Machine|JVM]] decompiler